 Wrapping it all up

-Yes, they do take the time to put together, but they’re so worth your time folks.
+Yes, they do take time to put together, but they’re so worth your time folks.

-To make your first expert roundup post even more valuable, you could even consider adding some bonus content, otherwise known as content upgrades.
-I talked about content upgrades this in this post.
+To make your first expert roundup post even more valuable and memorable, you could even consider adding some bonus content, otherwise known as content upgrades.
+I talked about content upgrades in this post.